Download Federalists vs. Anti-Federalists Worksheets

 The First Twelve Amendments

-Among the hesitation behind the states failing to ratify the Constitution was that the central government’s unfettered powers would take away civil liberties.
-The federalists had made a commitment that the Bill of Rights would be the first priority of the new Congress.
+- Among the hesitation behind the states failing to ratify the Constitution was that the central government’s unfettered powers would take away civil liberties.
+The Federalists had made a commitment that the Bill of Rights would be the first priority of the new Congress.

-- Ten of those amendments formed the bill of rights, the other one gave additional powers to the states, and the third ? one was a right guaranteeing adherence to the Bill of Rights even on issues not expressly provided for in the ten amendments.
+- Ten of those amendments formed the Bill of Rights, the other one gave additional powers to the states, and the third one was a right guaranteeing adherence to the Bill of Rights even on issues not expressly provided for in the ten amendments.

-The approved bill of rights included freedom of the press, religion, speech, and assembly; the right to firearms; the right to refuse to quarter soldiers on private property; the right to trial by jury, protection against unreasonable searches and seizures; and protection against cruel and unusual punishment.
+- The approved Bill of Rights included freedom of the press, religion, speech, and assembly; the right to firearms; the right to refuse to quarter soldiers on private property; the right to trial by jury, protection against unreasonable searches and seizures; and protection against cruel and unusual punishment.
 The tenth amendment gives the states Residual Powers by providing that the States have powers not delegated to the federal government and not prohibited to be exercised by the states governments.